 Say “no” to some Thanksgiving, Christmas, birthday and kindergarten graduation invitations, because you can’t celebrate everyone’s everything and still celebrate yourself.
 Embrace the power of “no” and stay on track to becoming the best you you can be.

-With these 13 Christmas savings hacks and this Holiday Budget in our Dynamic Budget, you’ll skate through this holiday season better than Nancy Kerrigan did the 1994 U.S. Figure Skating Championships.
+With these 13 Christmas savings hacks, you’ll skate through this holiday season better than Nancy Kerrigan did the 1994 U.S. Figure Skating Championships.
 Happy stress-free, debt-free holidays!